hazelcast/hazelcast/hazelcast-sql/src/main/java/com/hazelcast/jet/sql/impl/connector/mongodb/TypeMapping.md

 The "Java Type" column represents an object returned by SQL query if the object put into the collection is of given BSON type.

+Bare in mind, that, while we are able to convert MongoDB type to requested SQL type in the projection, the argument binding will not always work the same due to technical limitations.

+For example: you can have object with type `timestamp` represented as `DATE_TIME`, that in SELECT will give you LocalDateTime.
+However, binding LocalDateTime as an argument won't work, as only native MongoDB types will work for arguments.
+Same for e.g. having BSON column of type "string" mapped to "integer" in SQL.